insanity54/docs-1/docs/README.md

 Next up, [getting an API token ↓](#get-an-api-token)

-### Get an API token
+## Get an API token

-Next, let's create an API token.
-You'll need an API token to interact with Web3.Storage using the JavaScript client library:
+Now it's time to create an API token.
+The API token allows you to interact with Web3.Storage without using the main website.

 1. Go to your [Profile page](https://web3.storage/profile) and click **API Tokens** → **New Token**.
 1. Enter a descriptive name for this token: